 Digital power map: The blue checkmark from a multi-dimensional perspective

-According to DPS.MEDIA's experience in building SME brand strategies, owning a blue checkmark on TikTok and Facebook is not simply an “aesthetic” factor but also a powerful digital tool that shapes user trust.
-With TikTok, the blue checkmark is usually granted automatically based on influence and personal verification.
-In contrast, Facebook focuses on legal transparency and a strict manual verification process.
+According to experience from DPS.MEDIA in building brand strategy for small and medium enterprises (SMEs), owning a blue tick on TikTok and Facebook is not simply an “aesthetic” element but also a digital power tool shaping user trust.
+With TikTok, the blue tick is often granted automatically based on influence and personal authenticity.
+In contrast, Facebook leans towards legal transparency and a strict manual verification process.

 Each platform brings benefits - limitations that are different, especially from the perspective of personal or business brand growth.
 Let’s look at the analysis table below for a clearer picture: